ramesh2543270/musicRecommender/Data and EDA.md

 And collaborative has more number of edits compared to the personal playlist.
 Also we can see collaborative has more diversity.

+## Analysis of number of edits, followers, and artists by collaboration class

+### Boxplots

-### Let's analyse some boxplots for each of number of edits, followers, and artists by collaboration class
+Let's analyse some boxplots for each of number of edits, followers, and artists by collaboration class